Showing posts with label friendship. Show all posts

 8. Last mile: So thankful and happy - maybe a touch of joy?

 It felt so good to complete the trip.
 The finish point was close to a favorite pizza place - Bernie O's.
 Sharing a large "Twist" pizza together was great.
 My Apple watch congratulated me with all kinds of awards for completing the 5.5 hour trek.
 I was dehydrated and it took hours to begin to feel normal again.
-Yet, I'm better off having completed this long journey with my best friend.
-There are tons of reasons for my joy and happiness.
+Yet, I was better off having completed the trek with my best friend.
+There were tons of reasons for joy and happiness.
 What a joy it is to be alive.

 The only church in town will offer opportunities for long journeys amongst friends and fellow travelers within the Body of Christ.
-A place where the will of God may be worked out together.
+A place where the will of God may be worked out both together and more completely.

 Just for today...